 Next, when I turned the leftover base upside down, I saw an animal.
 The legs looked like a hoofed animal, and what better time to get my rear in gear and do this thing up right than our makeover day?
 So, here we go…

 First, to start my game table, Im taking off the pieces that held the rockers on.
 That is some solid wood, friends!

 Here are the leftover pieces, and I already see something in them, do you?
 Head HERE to see…hee hee hee.

 Finally, after more cutting and building, here is what my game table looks like.

 …a game table made from reclaimed parts.
 Fun, eh?
 We love chess in our house and whenever I find a board or game pieces while thrifting I snatch them up.
 Eventually, I want each of my kids to have their own set.
 What better, than a chess board complete with storage below?

 Some baby crib springs for eyes, a broken piece of filigree from a past makeover for the horses’ mane front.
 Then, there are those iron pieces that are now a mane.
 Funky fun, I tell ya!

 I even salvaged the rest of the rocker for a tail.
 Nothing goes to waste around here!

 But that’s not all…not only are we chess lovers, but LEGO lovers too.
 So why not make a reversible game-top, right?

-Can’t beat a good repurpose,.
-Also, I’m glad this game table is out of my brain after two years of holding it in.
-If you love this game table, you can find it in my shop available for purchase.
+Can’t beat a good repurpose.
+What is more, I’m glad this game table is out of my brain after two years of holding it in.
+Furthermore, if you love this game table, you can find it in my online shop available for purchase.

 Likewise, I’d love it if you would pin and share!